wavesplatform/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/waves-gaming-api/examples.md

 # Examples

-[_The Gaming SDK_](https://github.com/wavesplatform/waves-games#readme) has many supported functions, you can see the [_full description of all functions here_](https://wavesplatform.github.io/waves-games/index.html).
+[The Gaming SDK](https://github.com/wavesplatform/waves-games#readme) has many supported functions, you can see the [full description of all functions here](https://wavesplatform.github.io/waves-games/index.html).

 ## 1. Create an item